Local/Development environment

 A local Kubernetes cluster:

-It can run with other solutions like Microk8s or Docker for Desktop/Mac and even against remote clusters, check Tilt's Choosing a Local Dev Cluster and Install documentation for more information to install these requirements.
+It can run with other solutions like Microk8s, Docker for Desktop/Mac, or Lima/Colima (tested on macOS including Apple Silicon), and even against remote clusters.
+Check Tilt's Choosing a Local Dev Cluster and Install documentation for more information to install these requirements.

 Additionally, follow the Manage Docker as a non-root user post-install guide